Panorado JS 2.6

 Thus, it runs on all popular browsers and on all popular platforms!

-Currently, as HTML5 features are relatively new, canvas and touch event implementations differ significantly between browsers.
+Since some HTML5 features are relatively new, canvas and touch implementations still differ between browsers.

 - Take pictures.
-You can use an ordinary digital camera, if you
+You can use an ordinary digital camera or a smartphone, if you

 take care of some details.
 Click here for more about it.